 Perhaps you can show your product being used by a mother and child, or a group of friends.
 Perhaps you can link your product to a wider social initiative.

-Make people feel something when they view your social media posts and they’re more likely to share and to buy.
+Make people feel something when they view your social media posts and they’re more likely to share and buy.

 Hone your copy

 Everything you write on social media is a representation of your brand.
-Try to stick to a brand tone of voice – whether that’s knowledgeable, friendly or even irreverent.
+Try to stick to a brand tone of voice – whether that’s knowledgeable, friendly, or even irreverent.

 Keep captions short enough for the platform you’re writing for and for your followers too – nobody wants to read a social media essay.

 Above all, don’t forget the basics.
 Always run your posts through a spelling and grammar check before you publish for all the world to see.
 Sloppy copy errors definitely don’t make a good impression.